 The Handbook for Employers (Guidance for Completing Form I-9) can be found at: http://www.uscis.gov/sites/default/files/files/form/m-274.pdf

-Another new mandate is an increase of the minimum wage.
-This will not affect Respite, Inc. workers, as the new minimum wage will be $10/hour in 2015.
+Minimum wage.
+This will not affect Respite, Inc. workers, as the new minimum wage will be $11/hour in 2015.
 Our minimum pay rate is already $10.50 an hour.
 Unfortunately, the state reimbursement rate may never go up, so a pay increase is very unlikely.

 - The 2014 payroll schedule is enclosed

 - Each timesheet must be fully completed.
 Please see the instructions its reverse side